-First of all, to effectively manage the incident, limit damages, and reduce recovery time and costs, as well as to keep at minimum collateral damage such as brand reputation.
+First of all, the goal is to effectively manage the incident, limit damages, and reduce recovery time and costs.
+Secondly, it is also about keeping at minimum collateral damage such as brand reputation.

-In fact, IR is about making a plan before it is necessary.
-This is about an overall business function that helps ensure a company can make quick decisions with reliable info.
+In fact, IR implies making a plan before it is necessary.
+It helps the company to ensure that it can make quick decisions with reliable info.